 c Calculated using ln(x) and non-exponentiated coefficients in #6 (where x = CRP level values in the first column) and then taking exp()to obtain geometric mean for given ln(x).

+Good.
+10/10 points.

 8a.
 The untransformed mean CRP gave a constant difference in fitted values for a given increase of c units in CRP levels.